Keyfactor/hydrantid-caplugin/docsource/configuration.md

 #### 3. Certificate Policies

 Certificate policies define the types of certificates that can be issued.
-The plugin automatically discovers available policies from the HydrantId system.
+The plugin automatically discovers available policies from the HID system.

 **Policy discovery:**
 - Policies are automatically retrieved when the CA is configured
 - Policies appear in Keyfactor Command as "Product IDs" after CA registration
-- Each policy represents a certificate template configured in HydrantId
+- Each policy represents a certificate template configured in HID

 **To view available policies:**
 1. Policies are retrieved automatically using the GET /api/v2/policies endpoint